XOR-LIFE/node-production/README.md

 ](https://www.owasp.org/index.php/OWASP_Secure_Headers_Project#tab=Headers).

-**_Note: There are many tutorials on the internet that suggest adding headers to improve SSL Certificate, and I urge you not to, as most if not ALL of these headers exit in this file `/etc/letsencrypt/options-ssl-nginx.conf` which is already included automatically in your conf file_**
+**_Note: There are many tutorials on the internet that suggest adding headers to improve SSL Certificate, and I urge you not to, as most if not ALL of these headers exit in this file `/etc/letsencrypt/options-ssl-nginx.conf` which is already included automatically in your conf file._**

 <br>
 <br>